Novaline-Development/Suggestions/README.md

-# Suggestions
+Suggestions
+---
-This is where Novaline suggestions will be.
+This is the place for all Novaline suggestions.

+Warning
+---
-Please do not make crap suggestions, if you do we will probably just close your issue.
+Please do not make crap suggestions.<br>
+If you do, we will probably just close your issue and do nothing.